Links on SoundGuys may earn us a commission. Learn more.

 Bose QuietComfort 35 II vs Sony WH-1000XM4: How are the headphones built?

 While the Bose QuietComfort 35 II is named for its comfortable build, the Sony WH-1000XM4 feels great as well.
 Both sets of headphones have plush ear cups, though the thin padding on the WH-1000XM4 headband makes it slightly less comfortable.

 As for onboard controls, the Bose QC 35 II has physical buttons whereas the WH-1000XM4 is controlled through a series of taps and swipes.
 Through the Sony Headphones Connect app, you can program the Custom button on the Sony WH-1000XM4 to access its integrated voice assistant or to toggle noise cancellation, but you cannot have both at the same time.
 However, you can access your smartphone’s native assistant with a press-and-hold of the touchpad.

 Start here: Ultimate headphone buying guide

-The headsets are both of a similar size and weight, but the Sony WH-1000XM4 has a USB-C connection whereas the Bose QC 35 II has an outdated microUSB connection.
+The headsets are both of a similar size and weight, but the Sony WH-1000XM4 has a USB-C connection whereas the Bose QC 35 II has an outdated microUSB charging port.